jsecurity101/Import-Marvel/README.md

 # Import-Marvel
-Powershell script and .CSV file that allows you to import marvel characters into Active Directory
+Powershell script and .CSV file that allows you to import marvel characters as users into Active Directory

+Script will:
+1. Add users into Active Directory
+2. Add users to appropriate groups based off of `marvel_users.csv`.
+3. Set Service Prinipal Names (SPN)'s for users `thor` and `ironman`.

 To run: